Here are the best WordPress hosting providers for 2019 via the official announcement from WordPress.org.

-- Flywheel (This is the first time they are listed as an official recommended host for WordPress)
+- Dreamhost (This is the first time they are listed as an official recommended host for WordPress)

-When I started my online journey, finding the best web hosting was definitely a challenge.
+When I started my online journey, finding the best WordPress hosting was definitely a challenge.
 Different people gave me different hosting options, and it was very confusing.

-Every hosting company has their pros and cons, and because of this, all of them often get mixed reviews.
+Every hosting company has its pros and cons, and because of this, all of them often get mixed reviews.

 However, one thing I knew for sure was that I wanted the fastest possible WordPress host which offered at least 99.99% uptime and would ensure my WordPress blog didn’t get hacked.